Updated November, 2023

 Fee Simple Ownership of Real Property

-If a person were able to own property with total control over it, this could be called absolute ownership.
-However, this total control over property does not really exist in the United State.
+If an individual owns property with total control over it, this could be called absolute ownership.
+However, this total control over property does not really exist in the United States.
 Under U.S. law, several interests in property are reserved to state or local government.
 These include the rights of eminent domain, condemnation, taxation and zoning.
 Eminent domain allows a government to take property if needed for public use (such as a highway) with compensation to the owner through a process known as condemnation.
 Taxation of property is allowed to raise funds for government services.
 Zoning and other land use controls are also allowed by local governments.
 Beyond these powers retained by governments, the closest thing to absolute property ownership is known as fee simple title to property.
 When property is held in fee simple, the owner has the right to sell the property, mortgage the property, lease it to another, or pass it to other persons at the owner’s death.

 Tenancy in Common

-With joint tenancy (JT), sometimes also referred to as joint tenancy with right of survivorship (JTWROS), two or more people own property together.
-As in tenancy in common ownership, each joint tenant has an undivided interest in the property, and each joint tenant may request a court order for partition and sale if that owner wants to terminate the joint tenancy.
+With joint tenancy (JT), sometimes also referred to as joint tenancy with right of survivorship (JTWROS), two or more people own property together, in equal shares.
+As with tenancy in common ownership, each joint tenant has an undivided interest in the property, and each joint tenant may request a court order for partition and sale if that owner wants to terminate the joint tenancy.
 The major difference between joint tenancy and tenancy in common becomes obvious at the death of one of the owners.
-With joint tenancy, there is a right of survivorship that controls what happens to the property ownership at the death of a joint tenant.
+Joint tenancy carries a right of survivorship that controls what happens to the property ownership at the death of a joint tenant.
 When a joint tenant dies, the property goes to the other joint tenant(s).
 Even if a joint tenant has a will that attempts to pass that joint tenant’s ownership to others, the law of joint tenancy takes precedence.

 In Iowa as in most states, the creation of joint tenancy as a form of property co-ownership requires specific language.
-The words typically creating joint tenancy for real property and are “John Smith and Mary Smith as joint tenants with right of survivorship and not as tenants in common.”
-For intangible personal property such as bank accounts, the ownership language may read “John Smith and Mary Smith or the survivor of them.”
+The words typically creating joint tenancy for real property and are "John Smith and Mary Smith as joint tenants with right of survivorship and not as tenants in common."
+More specific guidance can be found in Iowa Code §557.15.
+For intangible personal property such as bank accounts, the ownership language may read "John Smith and Mary Smith or the survivor of them."
 Joint tenancy gives the surviving owner immediate access to the property without any further action.
 So, if a bank account or similar financial asset is held in joint tenancy, the surviving joint tenant can immediately continue to use the account after the death of one owner.
 While a joint tenant may sell or mortgage an ownership interest in property, permission of the other joint tenants must be obtained.

 In regard to estate planning, joint tenants should be aware of the possible value of the estate as it may impact federal estate tax implications.
 If a couple’s estate is approaching a value where federal estate taxes could be due upon death, it may be preferable for spouses to own property as individuals rather than as joint tenants.
 Additionally, joint tenants should be willing to accept any order of death.
 We usually expect older persons to die first; however, if a parent and child own property as joint tenants, and the child unexpectedly dies first, the parent becomes the sole owner.
 This may leave a child’s surviving spouse and children in a difficult and unanticipated situation and should be taken into account in estate planning.